-Alayna Tria, an associate director with BRG’s Energy & Climate practice, specializes in energy industry and quantum analysis for international investment and commercial arbitration.
+Alayna Tria is an associate director with BRG’s Energy & Climate practice.
+She specializes in energy industry and quantum analysis for international investment and commercial arbitration.

-She provides insight and analysis to law firms and industry clients for energy-related disputes in oil and natural gas, liquefied natural gas (LNG), power, renewables, and electric utilities.
-Ms. Tria brings years of expertise to clients in market and economic analysis, financial modeling, damages quantification, valuation, industry research, due diligence, and business advisory.
+She provides insight and analysis to law firms and industry clients for energy-related disputes in oil and natural gas, liquefied natural gas (LNG), power, renewables, and climate change.
+Ms. Tria brings expertise to clients in market and economic analysis, financial modeling, damages quantification, valuation, industry research, due diligence, and business advisory.

-Ms. Tria has led a variety of engagements for disputes under the ICC, ICSID, UNCITRAL, LCIA, and PCA rules.
-Her work has involved breach of contract, expropriation, shareholder disputes, and LNG price reviews.
+Ms. Tria has led a wide range of engagements for disputes under the ICC, ICSID, UNCITRAL, LCIA, and PCA rules.
 She has provided consulting services to claimants and respondents in markets across North America, Latin America, South Asia, East Asia, Southeast Asia, Europe, Africa, and the Middle East.

-Ms. Tria was previously a consultant at a global expert services and consulting firm, where she specialized in valuation and damages analysis in support of international arbitrations across a wide range of sectors and industries.
+Ms. Tria was previously a managing consultant at a global expert services and consulting firm, where she specialized in valuation and damages analysis in support of international arbitrations across a wide range of sectors and industries, including energy.
 She also held a research fellowship position at a global nonprofit policy research organization, where she focused on nuclear energy.

 2014 – 2018